002A/ixora.io/itp/collaborative_design/use-case-and-persona.rst

 Here is the use case we settled on:

-  I going through life and I don’t want to be burdened by documentation.
+  I am going through life and I don’t want to be burdened by documentation.
 I want to have the ability to re-live important and meaningful experiences without documentation tasks taking away from my ability to live in the moment.

 And the personas for our use case: